AhmadYousif89/MyReads/README.md

+# MyReads

+- My Reads is book tracker react application designed to provid the user with the ability to add various books in different categorys to his collection displayed in categorized bookshelves, plus the ability to update the book shelf in the collection to a different book section.

-# Getting Started with Create React App
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 To get started developing right away:

-- install all project dependencies with `npm install`
+- install all project dependencies with `npm install` or `yarn add`
 - start the development server with `npm start`

+## How To

+- to add a book to your collection simply click on the search button which will navigate you to search page.
+- if the search query doesn't match any book on the database the user will be presented with `No books were found` message.

+## Available Scripts

 ### `npm start`